Short-Term Rental Registration

 HOT Taxes (Hotel/Motel Tax)

-Hotel Occupancy Tax filings and payments are due on a quarterly basis through the MUNIRevs portal.
-For additional information on HOT Taxes, please visit the City’s Finance HOT Tax Information page.
+Hotel Occupancy Tax filings and payments are due on a quarterly basis and must be paid to the Finance Department with this form.
+All payments must be received by the City no later than the end of the month following the close of the quarter.
+For additional information on HOT Taxes, please visit the City’s Finance HOT Tax Information page or call the Finance Department at 281.333.4211.

 A short-term rental permit is not transferable to a new property owner.
 The new property owner must submit a STR permit application and pass a life-safety inspection.
 An updated STR permit will be mailed to the updated mailing address once the inspection has passed.